mortezamg63/Notes-in-tensorflow/README.md

 # Rotation Invariant Layer

 In this section, the goal is describing how to change conv_layer in a way that making the convolutional layer invariant to rotation.
-Based on the paper we just need to rotate kernel in convolutional layer, it ,however, is not pre-defined in tensorflow.
-Hence, we must define a our layer from scratch to fulfill our requirement.
-The implication is that we define the following function to use instead of the conv_layer function, which is described already.
+We just need to rotate kernel in convolutional layer.
+It ,however, is not pre-defined in tensorflow.
+Hence, we must implement and define the layer from scratch.
+The implication is that we define the following function rather thanconv_layer function, which is described already.

 ```ruby
 def rotInvar_conv_layer(input,index, num_input_channels, filter_size, num_filters, stride=1,